Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 \paragraph{Graph-based Retrieval.} For graph-based memory, retrieval naturally follows the graph structure, enabling efficient neighbor expansion and more precise localization of relevant facts, especially when queries target entity- and relation-centric information.
 Given a textual query, Both AriGraph~\citep{anokhin2024arigraph} and Mem0$^g$~\citep{chhikara2025mem0} retrieve from a memory graph by anchoring on query-relevant facts and expanding neighbors into a local subgraph.
 AriGraph retrieves semantic triplets and then ranks episodic vertices via episodic search, whereas Mem0$^g$ pairs entity-centric subgraph construction with semantic triplet retrieval over relationship triplets.
+MAGMA~\citep{jiang2026magma} retrieves memories via policy-guided graph traversal.
+It identifies multi-signal anchor nodes through hybrid retrieval with RRF, expands them using intent-aware heuristic beam search, and serializes the visited nodes into a narrative context.